serge-rgb/compiler/README.md

 Deviations from the C spec.
 ---------------------------
 - No `->` operator.
 Pointers to structs can be accessed with `.`.
-- Laxer type compatibility rules. (types are compatible if their fields match)

 To-Do (short term):
 -------------------